damien-dupre/dcu-r-tutorials/slides/slide_01_04.md

 # Calling functions

-R has a large collection of built-in functions that are called like this:
+R has a large collection of built-in functions that are named as follows:

 ```r
 function_name(arg1 = val1, arg2 = val2, ...)